DimiMikadze/orca-docs/README.md

 ## Contributing

-1. `git checkout main` from any folder in your local `getorca.org` repository
+1. `git checkout main` from any folder in your local `orca-docs` repository
 2. `git pull origin main` to ensure you have the latest main code
 3. `git checkout -b the-name-of-my-branch` (replacing `the-name-of-my-branch` with a suitable name) to create a branch